Jarrell28/reading-notes/class07/README.md

 ## 4. What’s a benefit of using OAuth instead of your own basic authentication?

--More secure than basic authentication
+- More secure than basic authentication

--Can link your application to other services like sign in with Google,Facebook etc..
+- Can link your application to other services like sign in with Google,Facebook etc..

 ## Document the following Vocabulary Terms